G-CN15ZEDBMM

 Mark

-Rosy has a deep connection with the native cultures of Peru, studying indigenous traditions and rituals for years, investigates ancestral techniques of weaving, painting, singing as a sacred connection with the Earth.
-Rosy guides people to develop a relationship with sacred plants, the healing power of nature and cacao, to discover their expression and the ancestral connection to the Earth.
-She expresses her vision through her music, ' The Song of the Earth ' course, retreats, women's circles, one-on-one coaching and Cacao ceremonies.
+Rosy has a deep connection with the native cultures of Peru, studying indigenous traditions and rituals for years.
+She investigates ancestral techniques of weaving, painting, singing as a sacred connection with the Earth.
+Rosy guides people to develop a relationship with plants, the healing power of nature and cacao.

 'Amada Selva' beloved jungle, is a offering to honor the jungle and life.
 Pure Cacao open our heart and connects us with mother earth, harmonizes us, giving us joy, love and strength in our path, honouring the earth and the cosmos.
 Amada Selva Cacao ceremony, is a space for the heart, where we return to the center to connect with our voice which is our own medicine.

 My sharings are based on human connection, rituals & medicinal plants.
-In the Andean wisdom of my ancestors the word Ayllu means community and family, everyone support each other in the cultivation of the fields, harvests, care of the earth, rites and festivities.
-If we all have good earth we can live in a better world.
-Working with love for Pachamama, Mother earth, we are part of one big family.
+In the Andean wisdom of my ancestors the word Ayllu means community and family, everyone support each other in the cultivation of the land, harvests, care of the earth, rites and festivities.
+If we all take care of the earth we can live in a better world.
+Working with love for Mother earth, we are part of one big family.

 Offerings